Thermodynamics and collisionality in firehose-susceptible high-$\beta$ plasmas: Properties of high- plasmas with saturated firehose instability

 As for the magnetic-field perturbations themselves, the key difference between the Alfv\'en-inhibiting and ultra-high-beta states is that the characteristic magnitude of the perturbed energy in the former is much smaller than the energy of the background field.
 However, the precise scaling of $\delta B^2/B_0^2$ with $\beta_i$, $\tau$, and $\Omega_i$ in the Alfv\'en-inhibiting state remains unclear based on relevant studies to date.
 In their high-$\beta$ shearing-box simulations, both \citet{Kunz2014_b} and \citet{Melville_2016} found empirically that $\delta B^2/B_0^2 \sim (\beta_i/\tau \Omega_i)^{1/2} \ll 1$ over a range of $\beta_i$ and $\tau \Omega_i$, while the HEB simulation study reported in section \ref{sec:sims} of this paper instead obtains $\delta B^2/B_0^2 \sim \beta_i/\tau \Omega_i \ll 1$.
 One plausible explanation for the discrepancy in these scalings is that our simulation study covers characteristically smaller values of $\beta_i$ and larger values of $\tau$ than considered by \citet{Kunz2014_b} and \citet{Melville_2016}, with only some overlap.
 The smallest values of $\delta B^2/B_0^2$ in \citet{Kunz_2014a} and \citet{Melville_2016} are comparable to the largest values that we observed in the simulations described in section \ref{sec:sims}, and over this (albeit limited) range, we see evidence of a flatter power-law dependence of $\delta B^2/B_0^2$ on $\beta_i/\tau \Omega_i$ emerging at sufficiently small values of this parameter in our simulations.
 This would seem to suggest that mechanisms whose efficacy scales strongly with mode amplitude, such as nonlinear mode-coupling or trapping, could start to affect the saturation of the firehose instability at small enough values of $\beta_i/\tau \Omega_i$.
-Another possibility is the contribution of long-wavelength firehose modes to the total energy budget in the shearing-box simulations; such modes, which are inefficient at causing the pitch-angle scattering of particles, can nonetheless grow significantly if the pressure anisotropy attains a value $\Delta_i \ll -2/\beta_i$ at the time $t_{\rm nl}$ at which secular growth begins, which was generically the case in the prior shearing-box studies and also in a few of our expanding-box simulations.
-Irrespective of the precise scaling of $\delta B^2/B^2_0$ with $\beta/\tau\Omega_i$, in all of the simulations of Alfv\'en-inhibiting states discussed in this paper, the saturated firehose fluctuations satisfy $\delta B^2/B_0^2 \ll 1$ and evidence of a broad spectrum of modes (including long-wavelength modes) is observed.
+Another possibility is the contribution of long-wavelength firehose modes to the total energy budget in the shearing-box simulations; such modes, which are inefficient at causing the pitch-angle scattering of particles, can nonetheless grow significantly if the pressure anisotropy attains a value $\Delta_i \ll -2/\beta_i$ at the time $t_{\rm nl}$ at which secular growth begins, which was generically the case in the prior shearing-box studies and also in a few of our expanding-box simulations. { A third possibility is that, for values of $\tau \Omega_i$ that are only a few orders of magnitude larger than unity, in which saturation occurs on timescales comparable to $\tau$, the type of macroscopic motion that generates pressure anisotropy affects that saturation (see section \ref{sec:applications} for further discussion of this issue).
+In particular, for the uni-directional expansions we simulate, flux conservation implies that the out-of-plane component of the perturbed magnetic field decreases at the same rate as the macroscopc field, whereas for a two-dimensional shear, the out-of-plane component remains constant.
+This would give rise to larger values of $\delta B^2/B^2_0$.} Irrespective of the precise scaling of $\delta B^2/B^2_0$ with $\beta/\tau\Omega_i$, in all of the simulations of Alfv\'en-inhibiting states discussed in this paper, the saturated firehose fluctuations satisfy $\delta B^2/B_0^2 \ll 1$ and evidence of a broad spectrum of modes (including long-wavelength modes) is observed.